As you’re shopping for the best Massachusetts car insurance, obtaining at least three insurance quotes is essential.

 To offset the higher risk that comes with insuring a driver in these age brackets, an auto insurance provider may charge a higher premium.

-While Massachusetts doesn’t have a points system associated with your driver’s license, most auto insurance companies implement a points surcharge system based on traffic violations and criminal offenses such as drunk driving.
+While Massachusetts doesn’t have a points system associated with your driver’s license, most auto insurance companies implement a points surcharge system based on traffic violations and criminal offenses such as a DUI.

 Drivers who have a poor driving history will likely pay more for coverage.